isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

    This library may only be loaded by the ``kea-dhcp4`` or ``kea-dhcp6`` process.

-The Leasequery library is part of the premium source code and is available to ISC's paid support customers.
+The Leasequery library is only available to ISC customers with a paid support contract.

 .. _lease-query-dhcpv4: